rancher/rancher-docs/versioned_docs/version-2.12/getting-started/installation-and-upgrade/other-installation-methods/rancher-on-a-single-node-with-docker/upgrade-docker-installed-rancher.md

 ## Upgrade

 :::danger
-Rancher upgrades to version 2.12.0 and later will be blocked if any RKE1-related resources are detected as the Rancher Kubernetes Engine (RKE/RKE1) is end of life as of **July 31, 2025**.
+Rancher upgrades to version 2.12.0 and later will be blocked if any RKE1-related resources are detected, as the Rancher Kubernetes Engine (RKE/RKE1) is end of life as of **July 31, 2025**.
 For detailed cleanup and recovery steps, refer to the [RKE1 Resource Validation and Upgrade Requirements in Rancher v2.12](#rke1-resource-validation-and-upgrade-requirements-in-rancher-v212).
 :::

 During upgrade, you create a copy of the data from your current Rancher container and a backup in case something goes wrong.
 Then you deploy the new version of Rancher in a new container using your existing data.